Rolf Larsen, DVM, PhD, Dipl. ACT

 Professor of Theriogenology

-Dr. Rolf Larsen has served as Associate Dean of Fourth Year Clinical Training at St. George’s University’s School of Veterinary Medicine since September 2014.
-He first joined the University as professor of theriogenology in 2004, and was appointed Associate Dean for Clinical Resources in 2007.
+Dr. Rolf Larsen was appointed Senior Associate Dean at St. George’s University School of Veterinary Medicine in 2019.
+He first came to SGU as a Professor of Theriogenology in 2004, and took on the post of Associate Dean for Year Four Clinical Training in 2007.